What should I expect to learn in this class?

 Did you ever notice how a sewing machine technician works on a sewing machine and never looks at the instruction book or service manual?
 Do you think they have a photographic memory and remember every page of thousands of manuals?
 Did they learn how to service sewing machines from video's or "how to" books?

 No, they learned from an experienced factory service technician with "hands on" training, AFTER paying for a very expensive authorized dealership.
 Then, they learn how to service only the latest model of sewing machines sold by that manufacturer.
 When the service technician wants service training on another make, they must purchase another very expensive dealership.
 Of course, the manufacturers have little incentive to provide service training for older models since they only make money on sales of new machines.
 The knowledge base on these machines is becoming a lost art as the old timers retire or die off.
 You can fill that gap and provide a service to millions of people who cannot find a repair shop to service their old reliable sewing machines.
-My basic course is the knowledge I've gained through attending many dealer training courses and over 40 years of experience.
+My course is the knowledge I've gained through attending many dealer training courses and over 50 years of experience.

 I have had several requests from people who wish to learn sewing machine repair.
 Many people have tried to learn through the usual blurry or out of focus video and book instruction, only to quit in frustration.
 Video or book instruction may teach how to repair one make and model, but when you go to a different machine, you're lost again.
 Hands on training will teach the basic procedures that may be applied to all sewing machines.
 You will learn the basic theory of how & why a sewing machine works.
 Without understanding this, you will always be frustrated by new problems or when repairing unfamiliar machines.
 I firmly believe the only way to learn sewing machine service is through "hands on" experience.
-When you learn the basic theory, sewing machine service can be fun & profitable.
+When you learn the basic theory, sewing machine service can save money and be fun and profitable.
 You will also repair your own machine (or machines) during the course if you wish to bring one or more.
-If not, let me know and we will bring a machine for you to practice repairs.
+If not, let me know and we will have a machine for you to practice repairs.

 1. Select the proper tools.